Dr Christopher Boyko

 +44 (0) 1524 510876

 Christopher is a Lecturer in ImaginationLancaster.
-His general research and teaching interests include decision-making processes; design thinking; Internet of Things in cities; inter-multi-trans-disciplinarity; protest and resistance in urban envirionments; public space design, use and management; research methods; sustainability; town planning; urban design; and wellbeing.
+His general research and teaching interests include decision-making processes; design processes; digital technology in cities; inter/multi/trans-disciplinarity; protest and resistance in urban environments; public space design, use and management; research methods; sustainability; town planning; urban design; and wellbeing.

 Christopher’s past research has examined the relationship between wellbeing and aspects of the urban environment on a 5-year, £6 million EPSRC project called Liveable Cities (2012-2017).
 This research builds on his previous work about density and the decision-making process on a 4-year, £3 million EPSRC project called Urban Futures (2008-2012) as well as work on the urban design decision-making process and its relationship to sustainability from a 5-year, £3 million EPSRC-funded research project, VivaCity2020: Urban Sustainability for the 24-hour City (2004-2008).

-In between these projects, Christopher co-wrote a government report about the impacts of the physical environment on mental well-being.
-Finally, he has worked on a Lancaster University Early Career Grant with colleagues in Sociology (Monika Buscher, Tim Dant, Karenza Moore) and LICA (Jen Southern), studying key changes in the ‘interaction order’ of public spaces.
+In between these projects, Christopher co-wrote a UK Government Foresight report about the impacts of the physical environment on mental well-being, and a report about the future of community and values for the UK Ministry of Defence.
+Finally, he worked on a Lancaster University Early Career Grant with colleagues in Sociology and LICA, studying key changes in the ‘interaction order’ of public spaces.

-Christopher is an Associate member of the Higher Education Academy.
+Christopher is a Fellow of the Higher Education Academy/Advance HE.

 Projects from Christopher Boyko